China leader Xi visits Xinjiang amid human rights concerns | Law-Order

 - China

-Chinese leader Xi Jinping visited the northwestern Xinjiang region this week amid concerns over China's detention of a million or more members of primarily Muslim ethnic native minorities.
+Chinese leader Xi Jinping visited Xinjiang in the country's northwest this week amid concerns over China's detention of a million or more members of primarily Muslim ethnic minorities in the remote border region.

-Xi called Xinjiang a "core area and a hub" in China's programme of building ports, railways, and power stations connecting it to economies reaching from Central Asia to Eastern Europe, the official Xinhua News Agency reported Thursday.
+Xi stressed the full and faithful implementation of his ruling Communist Party's policies in the region and highlighted social stability and lasting security as the overarching goals, the official Xinhua News Agency said Friday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)